unb-libraries/pushback/README.md

 # PushBack
-PushBack transports and constructs Drupal instances from metadata, deploying the provisioned site to dev or production instances.
+PushBack transports and constructs Drupal sites from metadata, deploying the provisioned site to dev or production instances.
 Post-deployment UI testing is supported via CasperJS.

 PushBack currently serves as the primary Drupal instance deployment and management tool at UNB Libraries.
+We currently use PushBack through Jenkins, although Jenkins is not required.

 ## Installation